 Keep in mind a servicer never charges to provide assistance with your student loans.
 There are companies that will offer to help you manage your debt for a fee – we offer the same services for free!
 Contact Nelnet for help instead.
 Learn to avoid student aid scams at StudentAid.gov/scams.

-Nelnet will send you a welcome communication shortly after your federal student loan(s) has been transferred.
-If you have questions any time after the transfer date, give us a call.
+Nelnet will send you a welcome notice shortly after your federal student loan(s) has been transferred.
+If you have questions once you’ve received your welcome notice, give us a call.

 If your loan(s) hasn’t transferred to us, we’re not able to answer loan-specific questions, but we’re happy to help answer any general transfer questions.
 Until you receive the welcome communication from Nelnet, contact Great Lakes at (800) 236-4300 for loan-specific information.

 If you had multiple loans with Great Lakes, all of them will transfer to Nelnet.

 It's possible you have other student loans serviced by another servicer.
 You can find out which loans Nelnet services by creating an account on our website and logging in to view your Account Summary.
 To view all of your federal loans, including those with other servicers, visit StudentAid.gov.
-Your account in StudentAid.gov should be updated to reflect your updated servicer information within 7 to 10 days after your loans are transferred to Nelnet.
+Your account in StudentAid.gov should be updated to reflect your updated servicer information within 7 to 10 business days after your loans finish transferring to Nelnet.

 Yes.
 Nelnet will assign a new federal student loan account number to you once it loads your loan(s) onto its system.
 Nelnet will inform you of your new account number in the welcome communication it sends to you.

 Yes.
 Follow the instructions Nelnet provides in its welcome communication to sign up at Nelnet.com.
 Under Great Lakes, you’ve had a user ID, PIN, and password; with Nelnet, you’ll establish a username and password.